 Figure 1.
 Membrane protein molecular dynamics.

 Membrane proteins play a key role in cell biology.
 About 20% of genes encode membrane proteins, which constitute the main drug target category.
 Significant progress has been made in the structural biology of membrane proteins.
 More than 2500 structures have been generated in PDB, which is equivalent to more than 700 different membrane protein types.
 Simulations using molecular dynamics has become an important complement to the experimental structure and biophysical techniques for studying membrane proteins and their interaction with lipids.
-ComputaBio uses molecular dynamics to simulate single membrane proteins and more complex membrane systems.
+CD ComputaBio uses molecular dynamics to simulate single membrane proteins and more complex membrane systems.

 |Project name||Membrane proteins molecular dynamics simulation service|

 |Samples requriements||The initial structure of the membrane proteins, PDB ID, etc.|